Where are you based?

 Can you provide Dolby Atmos / Apple Spatial Audio versions?

 Yes.
 Atmos versions can be prepared and mastered for submission alongside the standard stereo versions.
-These mixes are checked in a fully equipped Atmos 7.1.4 studio calibrated by Dolby.
+These mixes are checked in a fully equipped and calibrated Atmos 7.1.4 studio.

 Can you create a Dolby Atmos version of an album that has already been recorded?